Eye Movement Desensitisation

 You can read more about EMDR by visiting the EMDR Association UK website.

-Who developed EMDR?
+Who developed

 EMDR was first discovered by Dr. Francine Shapiro in the late 1980s, while walking in a park.
 She noticed that moving her eyes back and forth, seemed to reduce the intensity of her own disturbing thoughts and emotions.
 She experimented with voluntary eye movements, while recalling negative memories, and found that they seemed to lose their emotional charge.